kean/articles/2021-03-24-concurrency.markdown

   width: 640
 ---

-Some apps can afford not to have concurrency.
+Some apps can afford to have _no_ concurrency.
 The rest are the reason why books on concurrency exist[^3].

 [^3]: Or are Xcode [blocking the main thread](https://twitter.com/a_grebenyuk/status/1371519070122692609?s=20) for 20+ seconds at a time when checking run destinations with WiFi deployment enabled.
 Sorry, Xcode, I didn't mean to be mean.

-I have two examples from my experience.
+I have two examples from my recent experience.
 [Pulse](https://github.com/kean/Pulse) has practically no concurrency, no parallelism, and does _everything_ on the main thread.
-On the other end of the spectrum is [Nuke](https://github.com/kean/Nuke) that has to be massively concurrent, parallel, and, of course, thread-safe.
+On the other end of the spectrum is [Nuke](https://github.com/kean/Nuke) that has to be massively concurrent, parallel, and thread-safe.

 Nuke is often used during scrolling, so it has to be fast and never add unnecessary contention to the main thread.
 This is why Nuke does _nothing_ on the main thread.
 At the same time, it requires very few context switches.
 And that's the key to its performance (among numerous other performance-related [features](https://kean.blog/post/nuke-9)).